Sarah-Marion/Portfolio/Readme.md

 ## Description

-{This is a standalone web page with a list of projects created and actively linked to Github and Github pages using both HTML and CSS.
-It also includes information on work experience and hobbies.}
+This is a standalone web page with a list of projects created and actively linked to Github and Github pages using both HTML and CSS.
+It also includes information on work experience and hobbies.

 ## Setup/Installation Requirements